-You will also have a group project.
-You will choose a student team and develop a public relations plan to address a real client's communication needs.
+You will have a group project due at the end of the semester You will choose a student team and develop a public relations plan to address a real client's communication needs.
 Specific project details will be provided separately in class.
 The group project represents 30% of your grade.